 Remember, these points are not tips for self-treatment or diagnosis.
 Whether you have noticeable symptoms or not, it’s vital to seek medical help after experiencing a car accident.

 If you or a loved one were injured with a concussion in a car accident, you may be entitled to file a lawsuit.
-Pursuing legal help is essential, as the damages earned can provide relief for crash survivors in recovery.
+Pursuing legal help is essential, as the damages earned can provide relief for crash survivors in recovery from a concussion or brain injury.

 With over 150 jury trials and thousands of settlements under our belts, we have won clients millions in successful verdicts and settlements.
 Our firm is well known for trying jury cases and securing clients with significantly more than what insurance companies offer.
 In one such case, we won a client over $1.1 million in a trial where the insurance company made no compensation offer.
 We’ve even successfully represented individuals with cases previously turned down by other law firms.